-4.6.1 Challenges Facing Employers in a Course of Dealing with Domestic Workers
+Challenges Facing Employers in a Course of Dealing with Domestic Workers

-The study revealed that 33.33% of employers in the sample were affected in dealing with domestic workers due to lack of trust, 16.67% were affected because of ruddiness of the domestic workers, 16.67% due to loneliness of workers, 16.67% due to failure to perform duties, and 16.67% of employers in the sample were affected because of big salary demand.
-Therefore, in this sector not only domestic workers were being affected but also employers were suffering from many issues prevailing in the domestic sector.
-This happens because most of domestic workers when employed did not have any skill and some of them when employed failed to learn the gap between them and their employers.
-This study further revealed that trust is the cross-cutting constraint affecting employers in the domestic sector.
+The study revealed that 33.33% of employers in the sample were affected in dealing with domestic workers due to lack of trust, 16.67% were affected because of ruddiness of the domestic workers.
+Further, 16.67% were due to loneliness of workers, 16.67% due to failure to perform duties, and 16.67% of employers in the sample were affected because of big salary demand.
+Therefore, in this sector not only domestic workers were being affected but also employers were suffering from employing domestic workers.
+This happened because most of domestic workers when employed did not have any skill and some of them when employed failed to learn the gap between them and their employers.
+This study further revealed that trust was the cross cutting constraint affecting employers in the domestic sector.